mblayman/markwiki/markwiki/templates/MarkWiki/Introduction.md

 ### Why Should I Use MarkWiki?

-The aim of MarkWiki is to be dead simple.
-MarkWiki was born out of frustration with bad documentation tools behind a company firewall.
+MarkWiki aims to be dead simple.
+MarkWiki was born out of frustration with bad documentation tools behind a company firewall that were too complex.

 You should consider MarkWiki if you: